One-on-Ones

 1. All About You (15 mins)

-• Topics or concerns important to you.
+• Topics or concerns important to team member.

 • Questions, advice, discussion on anything not covered.